buycycle/assistant/README.md

    ```sh
    docker run -it --rm -v "$(pwd)":/usr/src/rust_bot -p 3000:3000 buycycle-bot-dev
    ```
-This will start the chatbot application on port 3000 with live code reloading enabled.
+This will start the assistant application on port 3000 with live code reloading enabled.
 Any changes you make to the source code will automatically trigger a recompilation and restart of the application.
 ### Production (Main) Environment
-To build and run the chatbot application in a production environment with Docker, use the following commands:
+To build and run the assistant application in a production environment with Docker, use the following commands:
 1. Build the Docker image for production:
    ```sh
    docker build -t buycycle-bot-main -f docker/main.dockerfile .